networklore/ansible-cisco-snmp/README.md

 172.29.50.5                : ok=4    changed=0    unreachable=0    failed=0
 ```

 ## Todo

-* Error handling (currently nelsnmp doesn't report errors)
-* SNMPv3 (I have the code ready in the other [snmp module](http://networklore.com/ansible-snmp-facts/) I released, but it hasn't been ported)
+* Error handling (the module assumes that the SNMPv3 user/SNMPv2 community has write access to the device)
 * Ability to save running configuration to startup configuration

 ## Known issues

 * Naming conflicts: If you try to add a vlan using a name which already exists the module won't pick this up.
 The vlan will keep it's old name or be created without a name
 * No checking if the provided vlan_id is a valid number.
 I.e. the module won't complain if you try to create a vlan with id 37812942
-* Internal documentation still points to the snmp_facts module

 ## Potential roadmap